amdx/aiolib/README.md

 # AIO Arduino library

-Platform defines and peripheral helpers for the AMDX AIO family hardware.
+Platform defines and peripheral helpers for the AMDX AIO family controllers.

 ## Examples